Whole Foods Market: Labor relations and anti-union activism

 Mackey, a libertarian, believes that unions facilitate an adversarial relationship between management and labor.
-An attempt at unionizing in Madison, Wisconsin in 2002 was met with resistance from store management, and Labor activists accused whole Foods of union busting.
+An attempt at unionizing in Madison, Wisconsin, in 2002 was met with resistance from store management, and Labor activists accused whole Foods of union busting.
 Employees at the Madison store voted in favor of unionization.
 Whole Foods then refused to bargain with its employees.
 After a year, the company moved to decertify the union.
 Further attempts at unionizing Whole Foods Market stores have been unsuccessful.
 Whole Foods launched a nationwide campaign, requiring workers to attend "Union Awareness Training," complete with PowerPoint presentations.

 Whole Foods was criticized for its refusal to support a campaign by the United Farm Workers (UFW) on behalf of agricultural workers laboring on strawberry farms.
 During the late 1990s, the UFW persuaded several supermarket chains to sign a pledge in support of improved wages and working conditions for strawberry pickers.
 Whole Foods chose instead to support the farm workers indirectly by holding a "National 5% Day" where five percent of that day's sales – $125,000 – was donated to organizations that provide social services to farmworkers.

-On September 28, 2015, Whole Foods announced layoffs of 1,500 jobs, 1.6 percent of its workforce, to lower prices.
+In September 2015, Whole Foods announced layoffs of 1,500 jobs, 1.6 percent of its workforce, to lower prices.
 Over the next two months, the eliminated jobs would come from regional and store positions.

 Whole Foods hired the Labor Relations Consulting or "union busting" company Kulture Consulting, LLC on May 23, 2016.
 This was in response to a union election at a Whole Foods distribution center in Florida.
 A member of the National Labor Relations Board (NLRB) wrote that Kulture's CEO and founder Peter List had "in his effort to 'persuade' workers...engaged in 'patently unlawful' activities" during a 2007 organizing campaign.

 In September 2019, Whole Foods announced it would cut the health benefits of part-time workers, affecting 2% of the workforce or 1,900 employees.

+In January 2025, a Whole Foods in Philadelphia voted to form a union.
+In April, several open union supporters were fired and alleged that their termination was retaliatory, and they were targeted due to their support of the unionization campaign.